6.1.4.7 Single General Inventive Concept

 Date Published

 A single inventive concept may be revealed in features common to different teachings expounded individually in the same application.
 A teaching may encompass not only the immediate subject-matter representing the solution to the problem as defined in the relevant claim, but also its technical consequences which are expressed as effects.
 Any subject-matter is defined by structural features and the relationship between them.
-The relevant effects; the outcome or results achieved by the invention as claimed, will usually be apparent from the problem as stated.
+The relevant effects, that is, the outcome or results achieved by the invention as claimed, will usually be apparent from the problem as stated.

-The subject matters referred to in 6.1.4.3 Combinations of Different Categories of Claims, are examples embodying a single general inventive concept.
-In one respect the partial identity between the product and its use derives from the structural features of the product, and in another respect the partial identity shared by the product and the process specially adapted for its manufacture derives also from the product which is to be considered as the effect or result of this process.
+Examples embodying a single general inventive concept are shown in the subject matters referred to in 6.1.4.3 Combinations of Different Categories of Claims.
+In one respect the partial identity between the product and its use derives from the structural features of the product.
+In another respect the partial identity shared by the product and the process specially adapted for its manufacture derives also from the product, which is to be considered as the effect or result of this process.
+See Artificial Hip Joint/DRAENERT OJ EPO 8/1991, 438; (1991) EPOR 516 at point 3.2.

 Amended Reasons